 Descending at another side of Yen Minh district you will enter Dong Van Plateau.
 The rocky valley soon gives way to an overwhelming steep canyon surrounded by dramatic karst mountains.

 Dong Van is the northernmost district of Ha Giang province.
-The surrounding natural landscape’s untouched and wild beauty beyond imagination has inspired artists to create unique paintings and poems through decades of history.
+The surrounding natural landscape’s untouched and wild beauty beyond imagination has inspired artists to create unique paintings and poems through decades of history in Vietnam.

 Lung Cu Flag Tower